Quick Answer

 Therefore, write down all your debts using their name or account to determine the best method.
 You should then indicate the debt type, balance, minimum monthly payments, interest rates, and payment terms.

-• Debt avalanche- This method calls for you to make monthly minimum payments to all debts, then direct the remaining amount to pay off the debts with the highest interests first.
+- Debt avalanche- This method calls for you to make monthly minimum payments to all debts, then direct the remaining amount to pay off the debts with the highest interests first.
+Given average APRs above 21%, this method can save significant money over time.

-• Debt consolidation- This involves combining all your small debts into one big one by taking out another lower-interest loan or a balance transfer credit card to pay your existing debts.
+- Debt consolidation- This involves combining all your small debts into one big one by taking out another lower-interest loan or a balance transfer credit card to pay your existing debts.
 That allows you only to make one monthly payment, which helps lower your interest in the long run.
+Lenders like SoFi offer personal consolidation loans, and the CFPB provides a free debt management resource to help you evaluate your options.

 Get a Side Hustle